wp-plugins/pretty-pinterest-pins/readme.txt

 This widget is fully customizable, you can:

 * pull the latest pins from any Pinterest user
+* display only pins from specific boards
 * choose the number of pins to display
 * show or hide the image captions
 * display a "Follow me on Pinterest" button under your pins